ncsa/xalt/README.md

 # OR
 jupyter-server
 ```
-if it jupyter is executed as a job-step, turning on signal handling in XALT by setting the environment variable `XALT_SIGNAL_HANDLER=yes` should be sufficient.
+if Jupyter is executed as a job step, turning on signal handling in XALT by setting the environment variable `XALT_SIGNAL_HANDLER=yes` should be sufficient.
 If Jupyter is not a JOB step, then a trap on the batch shell should be good enough.
 Using the `#SBATCH --signal=B:signum@time_before_timeout` on the script and setting up a trap to send a TERM to the jupyter job using some bash scripting is good.

 Here is an example from when we were using USR2 to preempt XALT.